Yellow-headed gecko: Male intraspecific interactions

-Males have many aggressive behaviors that are help them defend their territories from not only other males but also predators.
+Males have many aggressive behaviors that help them defend their territories from not only other males but also predators.
 Some of these behaviors include throat depressions, push-ups, tail displays, whole body waving, and bites.
-Males with high success in defending their territories were had more of these aggressive behaviors, and the behaviors lasted much, much longer.
+Males with high success in defending their territories exhibited more of these aggressive behaviors, and the behaviors lasted much, much longer.
 This gecko initially starts with more subtle movements by only moving one part of their body like throat depressions.
 If he feels more threatened, he will exhibit stronger, more aggressive behaviors such as push-ups or whole-body waving.
 These aggressive behaviors usually crest mid-day with high variability any other time of day.
 One hypothesis suggests that aggressive behaviors peak mid-day, because their predators are not as active.
 G. albogularis has a chance to increase their fitness by defending their habitat and searching for mates.

 Similar to other species, a high body mass is often associated with more aggressive behaviors.
 Larger body mass is also associated with greater reproductive success because these males are more dominant.
 Testosterone is not a contributor to aggression level in this gecko.
 More aggressive males not only had a larger body mass but also smaller, lighter testicles.
 Increased hormones levels of adrenaline and noradrenaline are more likely to be associated with higher aggression levels.